prajwal0403/charge-app/README.md

 ## 📌 Notes

 - Default admin routes require a user with role `"admin"`.
-- Products created by an admin will be filtered accordingly.
+- Stations created by an admin will be filtered accordingly.
-- All products can be viewed using the `/all` route.
+- All stations can be viewed using the `/all` route.

 ---